Deep Learning for Genomics: A Concise Overview: Deep Learning Architectures: Insights and Remarks

-Early adaptation of transfer learning in genomics was based on machine learing methods such as SVMs \citep{schweikert2009empirical,mei2013probability,xu2011survey}.
+Early adaptation of transfer learning in genomics was based on machine learning methods such as SVMs \citep{schweikert2009empirical,mei2013probability,xu2011survey}.
 Recent works have also involved deep learning.
-For example, \cite{transferBioIma2016deep} developed a CNN model to analyze gene expression images for automatic controlled vocabulary (CV) term annotation.
-They pre-trained their model on ImageNet\footnote{\url{http://www.image-net.org/}} to extract general features at different scales, then fine-tuned the model by multitask learning to capture CV term-specific discriminative information. \cite{liu2016pedla} developed an iterative PEDLA to predict enhancers across multiple human cells and tissues.
-They first pre-trained PEDLA on data derived from any cell type/tissue an unsupervised manner, then iteratively fine-tuned the model on a subsequent cell type/tissue supervisedly, using the trained model of the previous cell type/tissue as initialization. \cite{cohn2018enhancer} transferred deep CNN parameters between networks trained on different species/datasets for enhancer identification. \citet[][TFImpute]{qin2017imputation} adopted a CNN-based multi-task learning setting to borrow information across TFs and cell lines to predict cell-specific TF binding for TF-cell line combinations from only a small portion of available ChIP-seq data.
-They were able to predict TFs in new cell types by models trained unsupervisedly on TFs where ChIP-seq data are available, which took a right step in the direction of developing domain transfer model across cell types. \cite{qi2010semi} proposed a semi-supervised multi-task framework for protein-protein interaction (PPI) predictions.
+For example, \citet{transferBioIma2016deep} developed a CNN model to analyze gene expression images for automatic controlled vocabulary (CV) term annotation.
+They pre-trained their model on ImageNet (\url{http://www.image-net.org/}) to extract general features at different scales, then fine-tuned the model by multitask learning to capture CV term-specific discriminative information. \citet{liu2016pedla} developed an iterative PEDLA to predict enhancers across multiple human cells and tissues.
+They first pre-trained PEDLA on data derived from any cell type/tissue an unsupervised manner, then iteratively fine-tuned the model on a subsequent cell type/tissue supervisedly, using the trained model of the previous cell type/tissue as initialization. \citet{cohn2018enhancer} transferred deep CNN parameters between networks trained on different species/datasets for enhancer identification. \citet[][TFImpute]{qin2017imputation} adopted a CNN-based multi-task learning setting to borrow information across TFs and cell lines to predict cell-specific TF binding for TF-cell line combinations from only a small portion of available ChIP-seq data.
+They were able to predict TFs in new cell types by models trained unsupervisedly on TFs where ChIP-seq data are available, which took the right step in the direction of developing a domain transfer model across cell types. \citet{qi2010semi} proposed a semi-supervised multi-task framework for protein-protein interaction (PPI) predictions.
 They applied the MLP classifier trained supervisedly to perform an auxiliary task that leverages partially labeled examples.
-The loss of the auxiliary task is add to MLP loss so that two tasks can be jointly optimized. \cite{wang2017extracting} worked on the same problem by introducing a multi-task convolutional network models for representation learning. \cite{deepsea2015predicting} incorporated multitask approach for noncoding-variant effects prediction on chromatin by jointly learn across diverse chromatin factors. \ql{\citet{multi-task-multi-modal} proposed a task relationship learning framework to automatically investigate the inherent correlation between diagnosis and prognosis genomics tasks, while DeepND \cite{beyreli2022deepnd} claimed to learn the shared and disorder-specific features using multitask learning setting where several tasks are solved together.}
+The loss of the auxiliary task is added to MLP loss so that the two tasks can be jointly optimized. \citet{wang2017extracting} worked on the same problem by introducing a multi-task convolutional network model for representation learning. \citet{deepsea2015predicting} incorporated multitask approach for noncoding-variant effects prediction on chromatin by jointly learning across diverse chromatin factors. \ql{\citet{multi-task-multi-modal} proposed a task relationship learning framework to automatically investigate the inherent correlation between diagnosis and prognosis genomics tasks, while DeepND \cite{beyreli2022deepnd} claimed to learn the shared and disorder-specific features using multitask learning setting where several tasks are solved together.}